Dokovic/Quantumult-X-ruleset-script/README.md

-# Quantumult-X-rule-set-of-app-hacking
+# Quantumult-X-rule-set & script
-Hack Spotify Premium AdGuard Premium PS Express Premium etc.
-Keep maintenance in the future
+Hack some mobile apps Premium(Does not support Mac OS) Keep maintenance in the future

 ## Search module:in the file(Important:Make sure Safari search engine is set to duckduckgo)